-Inverse problems involve the “art” of deducing sizes of which the direct measurements are not accessible from indirect observations.
-This means they have numerous areas of application, ranging from medical imaging and material characterisation to parameter identification in system biology.
+Inverse problems involve the “art” of deducing quantities that are inaccessible to direct measurements, from indirect observations.
+Consequently they have numerous areas of application, ranging from medical imaging and material characterisation to parameter identification in systems biology.

-Many complex processes in sciences, medicine and technology are described by common or partial differential equations.
-These models often contain unknown parameters such as spatially varying coefficients, source terms, initial or boundary conditions, whose determination from measured data after discretisation results in high-dimensional inverse problems.
+Many complex processes in science, medicine and technology are described by ordinary or partial differential equations.
+These models often contain unknown parameters such as spatially varying coefficients, source terms, initial or boundary conditions, whose determination from measured data after discretisation results in large scale inverse problems.

-The particular challenge with inverse problems is associated with their inherent instability, in the sense that minor disruptions in the data can lead to major deviations in the reconstruction.
-For this reason, regularisation exercises must be developed and applied in order to approach the solution of an inverse problem along a stable path, taking into consideration the mentioned instability and the fact that the data entered is usually subject to measurement errors.
-A further crucial issue is the identifiability each time, that is, whether the sought quantities are uniquely determined by the data provided at all.
+The particular challenge in inverse problems is associated with their inherent instability, in the sense that small perturbations in the data can lead to major deviations in the reconstruction.
+For this reason, regularisation methods must be developed and applied in order to approach the solution of an inverse problem along a stable path, taking into consideration the mentioned instability and the fact that the given data is usually subject to measurement errors.
+A further crucial issue is identifiability, that is, whether the sought quantities are uniquely determined by the given data.

-Examples of areas of application in which we are currently working include medical imaging, characterising intelligent materials, including modelling hysteresis (piezoelectricity, electromagnetics), non-linear acoustics in medical applications of high-intensity ultrasound and parameter identification in system biology.
+Examples of application areas in which we are currently working include medical imaging, characterisation of intelligent materials, including hysteresis modelling (piezoelectricity, electromagnetics), non-linear acoustics in medical applications of high-intensity ultrasound and parameter identification in systems biology.